hbomb79/Thea/README.md

 ## Installation

 ### Configuration
-TPA configuration is looked for in `$HOME/.config/thea/config.yaml`, this file is loaded during initial startup and is used to populate the below configuration options.
+Thea configuration is looked for in `$HOME/.config/thea/config.yaml`, this file is loaded during initial startup and is used to populate the below configuration options.

 Below is an reference .yaml file containing all the possible configuration options.
 The value of each configuration represents it's _default option_, however, if an option is marked "REQUIRED!", then it has **no default option** and the server will fail to launch unless the configuration is specified in either your config.yaml, or the environment.